 Sos remarked, “It’s good that this tradition continues.
 Let’s put the Red Apple tradition aside, and talk about the girl’s virginity.
 This is the right question.
 So, there are many reasons why a girl may not be a virgin.
 If a girl is not a virgin, she does not stop being a human.
 She stays human.
 She stays a worthwhile human.
 The question that is raised is why she is not a virgin.
 Let’s say she has been raped.
 What should you do?
 Should you take and burn her?
 Let’s say she got married and got divorced.
 Should you take and burn her?
 No, but there can be someone who sells her body for money.
 You should take her and burn.
 Someone can become a victim of pleasure; it’s not accepted.
 It depends on the reason why a girl isn’t a virgin.
-And, the Red Apple tradition is proof that the girl is innocent and hasn’t been with anyone.”
-(Sos, interview, March 16, 2020) Unlike other respondents, Sos clarifies as to why he is against pre-marital sex, which is quite interesting.
+And, the Red Apple tradition is proof that the girl is innocent and hasn’t been with anyone” (Sos, interview, March 16, 2020).
+Unlike other respondents, Sos clarifies as to why he is against pre-marital sex, which is quite interesting.
 He explained, “I am against it, and there should be no sex before marriage.
 To avoid disappointment, they should not give space to that instinct; otherwise, marriage will not happen.
-You might wonder why, because after you have sex before marriage, you start to have feelings of regret, in Armenia, because there is this tradition.”
-(Sos, interview, March 15, 2020)
+You might wonder why, because after you have sex before marriage, you start to have feelings of regret, in Armenia, because there is this tradition” (Sos, interview, March 15, 2020).

 These responses posed some other questions and ideas, which directly link and connect back to the significant influences of one’s thinking.
-Karen’s final statement was the following: “I have this inner feeling, that if a girl has already had sex before marriage, I can’t have personal relations with the girl.”
-(Karen, interview, March 17, 2020)
+Karen’s final statement was the following: “I have this inner feeling, that if a girl has already had sex before marriage, I can’t have personal relations with the girl” (Karen, interview, March 17, 2020).

 Let’s take a closer look.
 Karen thinks more traditionally than Norayr.
 Could it be a matter of illiteracy?
 It could be, of course, that Karen may take it more seriously than Norayr, though it is not that much an issue of ignorance, but rather how one has been educated, lived, and raised.
 We have already discussed that different factors might be integrated into one’s overall education.
 Therefore, it is all a matter of upbringing and education, in what conditions and under what circumstances, moral principles, values, one has been raised.
 And it all starts at a very early age within one’s family structure.
 Karen is being guided more by the standards and principles and values that have long been inculcated in him by his family, relatives and his overall environment.
 In contrast, Norayr might be guided by his own morals, standards, and principles, which he has acquired from his family.
 We again come to the conclusion that the way a person thinks, acts, and behaves is a direct reflection of how he has been raised.
 Sos also pointed out the core problem, which according to him, wasn’t that much the red apple tradition but rather the girl’s virginity and, more importantly, the reason why someone may not be a virgin.